AmirTlinov/apply_task-mcp/AI_INTENTS.md

 Notes:
 - Use `meta.operation_id` from any mutating response as the `since` cursor.
 - `since` is exclusive (returns ops strictly after it).
+- Delta is lightweight by default: set `include_details=true` to return full `data/result` payloads.

 ### storage